 Proper dialog format is as follows: “I really like the curtains,” he said.
 (Punctuation goes INSIDE the quote marks, not outside.).
 It is NOT, “I really like the curtains!”
 He said.
 By the way, exclamation marks are for exclaiming––you know, vibrantly emphatic!!!!!
 And you only need ONE!

 prood proof your work before you submit it.
 If you care that little about your work to submit it without having gone through it, what response are you expecting from me?
 Excellent proofing methods include reading it aloud, having someone read it to you, record it and play it back, and other methods.
 You will be amazed at the mistakes you find.

 IMPORTANT: Please make sure that any quotations, citations, selections from other materials you use, are not copyrighted.
 While you are allowed to use “fair use” selections, you need to be familiar with the laws that protect these works.
 This includes songs and quotes.
 When in doubt, ask.

 Please do not submit formatted work.
 Text is best.
-Your fancy font that made you feel good, will only irritate me as I have to strip it back to text before I use it.
+Your fancy font that made you feel good, will only irritate us as we have to strip it back to text before I use it.
 No offense.

 Should your work be accepted for publication, it will pass through an editing process.
 While we endeavor to retain your work as closely as possible, editing may require us to adjust your work for reader clarity, in addition to grammatical corrections.
-We may elect to change the title of your work, however we will contact you and work with you.
+We may elect to change the title of your work, however, we will contact you and work with you on that.

 TIPS: Learn how your writing can be powerful.
 Below are two links to short stories that you should read.
 Each offers a different style and you can use them as an example of what makes a powerful story.